 3.3.1.
 Vehicle speed from different sources

 To time align vehicle speed with the exhaust mass flow rate, it is first necessary to establish one valid speed trace.
-In case vehicle speed is obtained from multiple sources (e.g., the GPS, a sensor or the ECU), the speed values shall be time aligned by cross-correlation.
+In case vehicle speed is obtained from multiple sources (e.g., the GNSS, a sensor or the ECU), the speed values shall be time aligned by cross-correlation.

 3.3.2.
 Vehicle speed with exhaust mass flow rate